No products in the cart.

 For 3D printing we exclusively use filament extrusion printers (also known as FDM, or fused deposition modeling, printers) and PLA bioplastic filament.
 One reason we use PLA (versus other printer filaments such as ABS) is because it is made entirely from renewable plant materials (e.g., cornstarch, potato starch, sugarcane, and tapioca roots) rather than nonrenewable petroleum products.
 A second reason we use PLA is that it doesn’t emit toxic fumes during the printing process; a better choice for both the environment and for our own health!

 Despite being made from plant materials, the manufacturing process makes PLA highly resistant to biodegradation.
 Thus, PLA is considered industrially compostable rather than biodegradable.
 This means that it can be composted only under special conditions not easily achieved in a garden compost pile (temperatures must be fairly high and decomposition is accelerated by the presence of particular enzymes).
-We currently collect all of our waste PLA (e.g., supports, prototypes, misprints) so that we can eventually compost it either through partnering with an industrial composter or developing our own in-house compositing solution.
+We hope one day to collect all of our waste PLA (e.g., supports, prototypes, misprints) so that we can compost it either through partnering with an industrial composter or developing our own in-house composting solution.

 Despite the availability of other 3D printing methods, such as SLS and SLA 3D printing, we use filament extrusion exclusively.
 SLA 3D printing, the other 3D printing method most accessible to small businesses like us, uses a laser to cure a plastic resin rather than melting plastic.
 So far we have been unable to find a resin that matches PLA’s low environmental impact.
 Prior to the curing process, 3D printing resins are generally toxic.
 In addition, once the resin is cured it can neither be reused nor composted (even industrially).
 The few biodegradable resins that are available are either prohibitively expensive or not available in a wide enough selection of colors for us to use.